 It's certainly one of my favorites, even in these times where the choices are bountiful.

-Even though they made drinks with industrial alcohol used for making ink and perfumes those days, the flavor profile of many cocktails are still vastly popular today.
-The bee’s knees is definitely one of my favorite prohibition era cocktails, but there are many more to choose from.
+Even though they made drinks with industrial alcohol used for making ink and perfumes those days, the flavor profile of many cocktails is still vastly popular today.
+The bee's knees is definitely one of my favorite prohibition-era cocktails, but there are many more to choose from.

 Gin based cocktails

 Gin-based cocktails were very common because gin was cheap and easy to make, for example, the Bee's Knees and the French 75.